Art, Architecture & History

-BEN STREET is an art historian, writer and lecturer.
-He lectures on art old and new for The National Gallery, Tate, Christie’s Education, Sotheby’s Institute of Art, Dulwich Picture Gallery and The Royal Academy.
+BEN STREET is a freelance art historian, lecturer and writer based in London.
+He lectures on art old and new for the National Gallery, Tate, Christie’s Education, the Victoria and Albert Museum, Dulwich Picture Gallery and Sotheby’s Institute of Art.

 NICHOLAS TRUE CBE, MA, Former Whitgift Research Student at Peterhouse, Cambridge, in the field of Byzantine Studies.
 Publications on Byzantium.